 Estimated reading time: 3 minutes

-If your finances have been impacted by the pandemic, a variety of programs may be available to help you recover.
+If you are struggling with your finances, a variety of programs may be available to help you recover.
 Whether you need assistance paying your bills or relocating, agencies and nonprofits are standing by.
 A summary of key programs and resources are provided below.

 211 is a collection of over 200 charities and agencies.
 It connects people with local services for a range of needs, including:

 - Affordable housing and emergency housing.

 Dial 2-1-1 or visit 211.org for more information.
 Religious organizations and nonprofits in your area that aren’t affiliated with 211 may offer additional support.